Any links to Amazon are affiliate links.

 Give yourself grace.
 Allow yourself the space to grieve.
 You don’t ever move on, but you will learn to live with the grief.
 You will learn to accept it into your new normal.
 Don’t be afraid to take the time that you need and prioritize yourself when you need to.

-Katrina is a babywise mom of 3 (A 3 year old, one angel baby, and one on the way).
+Katrina is a babywise mom of 3 (including one angel baby that had trisomy 13).
 She is a mom that uses schedules and routines, but also cloth diapers, makes her own baby food and baby wears!
 She is very passionate about the benefits of breastfeeding on a schedule, and a huge advocate of doing what’s right for YOUR family.
-Keep it real with her over at MamasOrganizedChaos.com
+Keep it real with her over at Mama’s Organized Chaos, and Terminations Remembered.

 Related Grief Posts on This Blog